carlank/dcrl-public/README.md

 # dcrl-public
-Dungeon Core Rogue-Like Public Repo - Primarily for Issue Tracking
+Dungeon Core Rogue-Like Public Repo

+This repo is primarily for publically submitted issues for DCRL.
+If you played the game